bschlaman/chess/README.md

 - Doesn't seem like first 32 elements of `kind` have been initialized before looping over them on line 178...
 - Something worth testing is using separate arrays for pieces, positions, etc. instead of a contiguous chunk of memory impacts performance
 - Unused `kind` elements are probably for promotions.
 Not sure why the king and two knights are on the left side of these open slots

+### Daily Notes
+#### 08.05.2022
+I need a standard way of measuring improvements to my engine.
+Each improvement should be followed by a series of perft runs (so results can be averaged), and the improvement should be well documented.
+I think I should clean up PERFT\_MODE to only output the timing and create a simple script to measure the results.